chevereto/docker/README.md

 Dockerfile driven template project for building and running container images for Chevereto V4 projects.

-> **Warning**: Do not publish image to a public registry as the Chevereto License restricts re-distribution rights.
+> **Warning**: Do not publish Docker images to a public registry when using a paid Chevereto edition as its [commercial license](https://chevereto.com/license) restricts re-distribution rights.

 ## Features